cambo14/glicko-2-ranker/README.md

 # glicko-2-ranker
  A program to rank sets of teams using the glicko-2 system and to save the results to a file.
 This program uses the QT library to handle the GUI under the GPL version 3 license.
 This library can be found at qt.io.
+I am also using the qcustomplot library for QT to render certain charts.
+You will need to download both of these libraries to compile from source.
+QCustomPlot can be found at qcustomplot.com

 Copyright (C) 2021  Campbell Rowland